 Usually easier than hyphenation

-You'll be able to more easily prove your connection to people on both sides of your family as necessary.
-This is important for childcare issues, such as flying with children.
+Using your maiden name as a bridge makes it easier to establish your connection to people on both sides of your family.
+This aids in childcare, such as flying with children.

 Before considering a hyphenated name, assess how well it complements your partner's name.
-Does it sound good or does it roll off the tongue like an auditory cacophony?
+Do two names sound harmonious or disjointed?

-The maiden to middle path may edge out a jarring hyphenated surname.
-Plus, it means your last name won't be such a mouthful.
+The maiden name to middle name path may edge out a jumbled, overlong hyphenated surname.
+Plus, it means your last name will not be such a mouthful.

 Helps ease you through the transition